modxorg/Docs/en/contribute/code/coding-standards.md

 _old_uri: "contribute/becoming-a-contributor/modx-php-coding-standards"
 ---

+# MODX PHP Coding Standards

 ## General

 - Beginning brackets do NOT linebreak.
 They start one space after the end parenthesis, as according to traditional Unix policy.
 - Do not do any real logic in object constructors.
 Create class methods to do so. null, true and false should always be lowercase.
 - Avoid embedded assignments (ex: $d = ($a = $b + $c) is bad).
 - Never use extract().